DavidDock/works-of-wes-anderson/TESTING.md

 * 'Figurecaption' incorrectly used - Changed to resolve error.
 * 'Div' element within 'button' - Changed to span fix error.
 * 'frameboarder and aria-labeldby' not needed in iframe - Removed to fix error.
-* Attribute 'comment-id' not avaliable for button element - Tis was changed to the attribute 'name'.
+* Attribute 'comment-id' not avaliable for button element - This was changed to the attribute 'name'.
+* Multi ID error on all forms in member area - This was caused by the use of crispy forms and the initial design of the member area.
+Initially there were forms for 'add/edit comment' and 'add rating' for each film but because the cripsy form IDs were the same it produced errors.
+This issue was fixed by changing the design of the members area by using one form for adding/editing a comment and one for adding a rating with the user being able to pick the film.
+This actually improves the user experience as the amount of forms that were in the member area looked a bit much.

 ### Final Test Results